-As Clark Porter finished lunch with a farming neighbor at a Crop Production Services facility opening in Grundy County, Iowa, conversation turned to Blackhawk Creek and the Blackhawk Creek Water and Soil Coalition, a group spearhead by Porter and established in February 2017.
+At a Crop Production Services facility opening in Grundy County, Iowa, a conversation between Clark Porter and a neighbor turned to Blackhawk Creek Water and Soil Coalition, a group spearhead by Porter, established in 2017.

 The neighbor asked if it helped that Porter farmed in the watershed too.
 Porter said he believed it did.
 “It gives you credibility,” observed the neighbor.

 Porter hopes to rely on that credibility as he works to build a sense of community in a watershed with both rural and urban stakeholders – a condition that has led to past conflict in his state.
 Advocates in the city, where Porter lives, have told him he could serve as a “bridge” across the watershed.